euberdeveloper/powershell-auto-rsa-sha-signer/README.md

 # powershell-auto-rsa-sha-signer
-My first script with Powershell, were I signed some certs with rsa-sha
+My first script with Powershell, in which I signed some certs with rsa-sha

 ## What is it